robleroni/Puerro/docs/03-Virtual-DOM.md

 `;
 ```

 The virtual DOM solves this problem of needing to frequently update the DOM.
 It is not an official specification, but rather a new method of interfacing with the DOM.
-It can be thought of as a abstraction or copy of the DOM.
+It can be thought of as an abstraction or copy of the DOM.

 Basically, the virtual DOM is just a regular JavaScript object representing HTML markup.
 It can be manipulated freely and frequently without using the DOM API.
 Whenever needed, it can execute the specific changes it needs to make to the original DOM.

-Puerro has it's own implementation of the virtual DOM.
+Puerro has its own implementation of the virtual DOM.
 [Check it out](../src/#virtual-dom).

 ## Creating a Virtual DOM

-Since the virtual DOM is just an JavaScript objects, it can be created like this:
+Since the virtual DOM is just a JavaScript objects, it can be created like this:

 ```js
 const vDOM = {